chelspark/Travel-Expenses-App/README.md

 5. Create GitHub Action Workflow
-In your project repo, create this file (or modify an existing one):
+In your project repo,
+   - Go to Actions
+   - Set up a workflow

         .github/workflows/flutter_build.yml